harshit9715/blog/posts/work-life.md

 - I like writing python🐍 scripts, bash scripts, and google app scripts.
 - I am a "Never Say Never" kind of person, who is always looking for contributing and helping anyone who reaches out.
 - I love to be understood, often because of this my colleagues and friends say that I can be a good teacher or instructor.
 I am okay with taking 10 extra steps for explaining a problem/theory/solution to its core.
 Not just to solve a problem but understand why it occurred in the first place.
+- This list is becoming long so, I am planning to come up with a timeline-like design.

 ## This is where it starts